Muhammad Rahim al Afghani

 While in Guantanamo Bay, Muhammad Rahim is being detained in Camp 7, a place for men who are deemed "'high value' detainees by the US Government."
-While in American custody in Guantanamo, Rahim has yet to have charges filed against him or have a court appearance to defend himself and present his case.

-In late November 2008 the New York Times published a page220px summarizing the official documents from each captive.
+While in custody in Guantanamo, Rahim has yet to have charges filed against him or have a court appearance to defend himself and present his case.
+In late November 2008, the New York Times published a database summarizing the official documents from each captive.

 The New York Times stated that no further official records of his detention—no Combatant Status Review Tribunal had been published.

-They identified him as identified captive 10030.

-They identified him as a "high value detainee".
+They identified him as identified captive 10030, a "high value detainee".

-In 2002 the BBC reported that an individual named "Mohammed Rahim" was one of the Taliban senior leader Mohammed Omar's drivers.

-According to the BBC, in an interview with Reuters in January 2002, Mohammed Rahim described how the Taliban's senior leader escaped two American missile strikes.
+In 2002, the BBC reported that an individual named "Mohammed Rahim" was one of the Taliban senior leader Mohammed Omar's drivers.
+According to the BBC, in an interview with Reuters in January 2002, Rahim described how the Taliban's senior leader escaped two American missile strikes.

-In his interview Mohammed Rahim said that when Mohammed Omar's home in Kandahar was hit by a missile strike he engaged him to drive his taxi, containing Mohammed Omar, his second wife, and several of his children to Sangisar, an hour away.
+In his interview, Rahim said that when Mohammed Omar's home in Kandahar was hit by a missile strike he engaged him to drive his taxi, containing Mohammed Omar, his second wife, and several of his children to Sangisar, an hour away.
 Almost immediately after their arrival, and exit from his taxi, it too was struck by a missile.
 The missile struck the taxi, nothing else in the village was targeted.
 Mohammed Rahim said he fled one way, and Mohammed Omar fled another, and that this was his last contact with him.

-Muhammad Rahim's lawyer, Carlos Warner of Akron, Ohio, describes how even when meeting with his client, Rahim is still shackled.
-Warner has filed a civil writ of habeas corpus seeking Rahim's release because of the lack of charges against his client after five years of detention.
+Rahim's former lawyer, Carlos Warner of Akron, Ohio, described how even when meeting with his client, Rahim is still shackled.
+Warner filed a civil writ of habeas corpus seeking Rahim's release because of the lack of charges against his client after five years of detention.

-During his time in Guantanamo, Rahim has written several letters to Carlos Warner, which Warner has recently made public.
-Rahim's letters expose his incredible awareness of American pop culture, including a criticism of LeBron James.
-His lawyer explains that his unrest with LeBron James' move from the Cleveland Cavaliers to the Miami Heat was rooted in Rahim's feelings of intense loyalty.
-Muhammad Rahim also wrote that he "like[s] this new song Gangnam Style" and "[wants] to do the dance for [Carlos Warner] but cannot because of [his] shackles."
-In addition to knowledge of American pop culture through reading magazines Carlos Warner brings to Guantanamo during visits, Rahim's letters expose his aptitude for language.

-Rahim wrote his lawyer to "Tell the guards to leave [his] friend alone.
-They need to chillax."
-These letters do not portray the exposed distress and disheartenment expected of a Guantanamo Bay detainee.
-Carlos Warner believes that Rahim's letters show that "he's different and he's intelligent... just think that he's doing this under all the restrictions that he's under down there.
-He has an incredibly good sense of humor."
+In October 2025, it was reported that the Taliban were negotiating the release of Muhammad Rahim as part of a deal involving the release of Americans detained in Afghanistan.